robang74/redfishos/scripts/pcos/README.md

 wget $url -O - | bash
 ```

-If you like to use the last version of this script then replace the `sha` value with `main`.
+If you like to use the last version of this script then replace the `sha` value with `main` or `devel` if you dare.